 Additionally, HSA employs a fundamental analysis method in developing investment strategies for its clients.
 Research and analysis from HSA is derived from numerous sources, including financial media companies, third-party research materials, Internet sources, and review of company activities, including annual reports, prospectuses, various computerized asset models, press releases and research prepared by others.

 Fundamental analysis utilizes economic and business indicators as investment selection criteria.
 This criteria consists generally of ratios and trends that may indicate the overall strength and financial viability of the entity being analyzed.
 Assets are deemed suitable if they meet certain criteria to indicate that they are a strong investment with a value discounted by the market.
 While this type of analysis helps HSA in evaluating a potential investment, it does not guarantee that the investment will increase in value.
 Assets meeting the investment criteria utilized in the fundamental analysis may lose value and may have negative investment performance.
 HSA monitors these economic indicators to determine if adjustments to strategic allocations are appropriate.
 More details on HSA’s review process are included below (see “Review of Accounts”).

 The investment strategy for a specific client is based on the objectives stated by the client during initial and ongoing consultations, as well on the client’s income needs, risk tolerance and income tax situation.
 Based on this client-provided information, HSA provides advice concerning possible investments designed to minimize risk and seek tax-efficient returns.
 HSA may recommend that clients consider alternative investments, including rental real estate, private placements, and private lending.

-Investment advisers are required to disclose in their Brochures all material facts regarding any legal or disciplinary events that would be material to a client’s evaluation of the advisory firm or the integrity of its management.
+Advisors are required to disclose in their disclosure brochures all material facts regarding any legal or disciplinary events that would be material to a client’s evaluation of the advisory firm or the integrity of its management.
 HSA has no such material events to disclose.

 Item 10 – Other Financial Industry Activities and Affiliations